CarmeLabs/carme/README.md

 The **C**ontainerized **A**nalytics **R**untime and **M**anagement **E**ngine.

 ## About
-Carme is framework which enables data scientists to create and deploy data applications.
+Carme is framework which enables data scientists to create and deploy AI applications.
 Carme attempts to take the pain out projects by facilitating common tasks relevant to the majority of analytics teams, such as:
 - Use Jupyter, Jupyterlab, and Jupyterhub setup in a container-based environment.
 - Simplified version control for data and models for increased reproducibility.
 - Directed acyclic graph (DAG) creation, monitoring, and deployment for data pipelines.